10.10. Fully Convolutional Networks (FCN)¶

 X = test_iter._dataset.normalize_image(img)

-To visualize the predicted categories for each pixel, we map the predicted categories back to their labeled colors in the data set.
+To visualize the predicted class of each pixel, we map the predicted class back to its label color in the dataset.

 def label2image(pred):